Leluya/O-Travel-back/README.md

 We install serializer pack too, with the command: ```composer require symfony/serializer-pack```

 We can create now, the route for API.

+## NelmioCorsBundle installation

+We instal the NelmioCorsBundle to make the communication between the Front and the api in Back.
+First, we use the command: ```composer require nelmio/cors-bundle```
+Second, we check and adapt the file ```config/packages/nelmio_cors.yaml```, now we the Front can communicate with the Back.